Stovetop Shell Mac and Cheese

 Instructions

-- Cook pasta in salted boiling water according to the package, minus one minute.
-You want it slightly underdone since it finishes in the sauce.
+- Cook shells in salted boiling water according to the package, minus one minute.
+You want them slightly underdone since they finish in the sauce.
 Drain and set aside.

 - In the same pot, melt butter over medium heat.
 Add flour and whisk constantly for 1 minute.
 It should smell nutty, not burnt.